Do the work.

 Service to others is the rent you pay for your room here on earth.

-As a citizen of the United States, I am holding myself accountable for systematically relearning the realities of this country's history.
 I am in active pursuit of identifying my inherent prejudices and racism and working to dismantle them for the betterment of so many people who deserve far more than the system we built.
-This page is dedicated to the resources and perspectives I have acquired, and different ways that we can all seek justice in a way that is accessible for each of us.
+This page is dedicated to the resources and perspectives I have found, and different ways that we can seek justice in a way that is accessible for each of us.
 This page will be a constant work in progress, if you come across a resource you would like to see added here please email me.

 Black Futures Collective